-ECONOMIC DEVELOPMENT Sto atus EC Ongoing Postponed Not Accomplished COMMENTS 1 Work with Industrial Development Authority to recruit industry Х DABC works with Keysville to recruit business and industry to the city.
-This will be moved to Policy.
-Sto atus Н OUSING Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to work with Burke County to speed enforcement and the repair or removal of dilapidated homes and littered properties (including abandoned "junk trailers") X This project will be removed to be project specific budgeted with SPLOST IV funds.
+310 2103 EC ECONOMIC DEVELOPMENT Ongoing Postponed Not Accomplished COMMENTS 1 Work with Industrial Development Authority to recruit industry Х DABC works with Keysville to recruit business and industry to the city.
+This will be moved to Economic Development Policy, page 23. Н HOUSING 1 Continue to work with Burke County to speed enforcement and the repair or removal of dilapidated homes and littered properties (including abandoned "junk trailers") X This project will be removed to be project specific budgeted with SPLOST IV funds.
 There is no code enforcement officer in Keysville.
-This will be moved to Policy. atus NATURAL & CULTURAL RESOURCES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Prepare and adopt Water Supply Watershed Protection ordnance in accordance with DNR "Part V." Environmental Planning Criteria Х City of Keysville is removing the adoption of this ordinance at this time 2 Prepare and adopt Groundwater Recharge Area Protection ordinance in accordance with DNR "Part V." Environmental Planning Criteria Х City of Keysville is removing the adoption of this ordinance at this time 3 Prepare and adopt Wetlands Protection ordinance in accordance with DNR "Part V." Environmental Planning Criteria X City of Keysville is removing the adoption of this ordinance at this time
+This will be moved to Community Facilities Policy, page 24. atus N. ATURAL & CULTURAL RESOURCES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Prepare and adopt Water Supply Watershed Protection ordinance in accordance with DNR "Part V." Environmental Planning Criteria Х Keysville will work to adopt a Water Supply Watershed Protection ordinance in the next CWP to protect drinking water supply.
+2 Prepare and adopt Groundwater Recharge Area Protection ordinance in accordance with DNR "Part V." Environmental Planning Criteria Х Keysville will work to adopt a Water Supply Watershed Protection ordinance in the next CWP.
+They are in a groundwater recharge area.
+3 Prepare and adopt Wetlands Protection ordinance in accordance with DNR "Part V." Environmental Planning Criteria Х Keysville will work to adopt a Water Supply Watershed Protection ordinance in the next CWP.
+They have wetlands in the community.